 - The video can also be used to show students how satellites work, how scientists observe the Earth from space (remote sensing), and how the ocean dynamics are measured.

 - The transcript at http://aquarius.nasa.gov/pdfs/aquarius_climate_transcript.pdf can be used by hearing impaired users.

 Technical Details/Ease of Use

-- This high-resolution video may take a longer-than-normal time to load.
+- Downloadable, high-resolution version is available.
+This high-resolution video may take longer to load.